Highlighting Financial Abuse this Financial Literacy Month

 What is Financial Abuse?

 Like other forms of abuse, financial abuse is about power and control.
-Whether an abuser prevents a victim from getting a job, controls how money is spent, engages in identity theft, or countless other tactics, this form of abuse is meant to keep victims isolated, vulnerable, and dependent.
-Through financial abuse, abusers deliberately leave survivors without the knowledge, access, or resources to manage their own finances.
-Financial barriers can therefore present a major obstacle for victims attempting to leave their abuser.
+Whether an abuser prevents a victim from getting a job, controls how money is spent, engages in identity theft, or uses countless other tactics, this form of abuse is meant to keep victims isolated, vulnerable, and dependent.

-Tools to Combat Financial Abuse
+Tools to Combat Financial Abuse:

 We also provide financial education and economic justice information and resources, along with webinars and trainings.
 Financial abuse is less commonly understood than other forms of abuse, and it is a powerful method used by abusers to trap victims in relationships.
 As a result of financial abuse, survivors are often left with crushing debt and ruined credit that takes years to repair.
 Financial literacy is a tool for survivors to regain their independence and security.